guilhemmarchand/mercedes_splunk_start_defender/README.md

 - `list_settings`
 - `list_storage_password`

-The worst is with nio doubts the last, which allows a user with some levels of knowledge to expose any Splunk credentials that are stored in the Splunk secure credentials store, and this in a clear text format. (!)
+The worst is with no doubts the last, which allows a user with some levels of knowledge to expose any Splunk credentials that are stored in the Splunk secure credentials store, and this in a clear text format. (!)

 To avoid this issue, we can leverage API REST endpoints with escalated system wide privileges, associating these with capabilities and RBAC for a full and secured control compliant with best security practices:

 - When the user requests the execution of the custom command, a Python function is called, which itself is stored in a Python file stored in the `lib` directory.
 - The Python function performs a REST call locally, using the splunkd_uri provided as part of the self metadata by Splunk
 - The endpoints can allow be accessed by users which own the right `capability`
-- If the user owns the capability, the REST API endpoints executes and estiablishes a Splunk Python SDK service using the system wide token.
+- If the user owns the capability, the REST API endpoints executes and establishes a Splunk Python SDK service using the system wide token.
 - The REST API returns required information, settings and credentials in a programmatic manner back to the requesting Python function
 - The rest of the logic can be executed as needed, without the need from any further privileges